smnorris/futurefire/README.md

 [`sample_config.cfg`](sammple_config.cfg) shows the parameters that can be configured.

 The `burn` command includes additional options for running just a specific region / run / year.
-There is also an option for using a forest image other the default raster created by `futurefire load` (based on the `inventory` layer specified in the config):
+There is also an option for using a forest image other the default raster created by `futurefire load` (default is derived from the `inventory` layer specified in the config):

     $ futurefire burn --help
     Usage: futurefire burn [OPTIONS] SCENARIO_CSV